Examples of genders include male, female, transgender, cisgender, and gender non-conforming.

 5. Alyha and Hwame (Mohave)

 The Mohave people of the southwestern United States have two non-cis genders, alyha and hwame.
 Alyha are male-assigned people who dress and behave like women.
 Hwame are female-assigned people who dress and behave like men.
-Both alyha and hwame take on traditionally non-gendered roles SUCH AS?.
+Both alyha and hwame take on traditionally non-gendered roles.
 They are also both seen as having special spiritual powers.

 Related Article: 17 Examples of Gender Stereotypes

-AMAB stands for ‘asigned male at birth’.
-Like AFAB, it is a gender identity often asigned to people if there is for any reason a need to know a person’s birth gender, especially if that person no longer associates with that gender.
+AMAB stands for ‘assigned male at birth’.
+Like AFAB, it is a gender identity often assigned to people if there is for any reason a need to know a person’s birth gender, especially if that person no longer associates with that gender.
 It acknowledges that birth genders are assigned through cultural inscription.

 Aporagender people are those who do not identify with any specific gender.
 They may feel that they have no gender, or that their gender is undefined.
 This can be due to a variety of reasons, such as feeling like one does not fit into any existing gender categories, or feeling like all existing gender categories are equally valid and none stand out as feeling more ‘right’ than the others.